 Negative: And if endospore is absent then only vegetative cells will appear pink in color

-Atrichous: There are no flagella.
+Atrichous: These are without flagella.

-Monotrichous: Single flagella on one end.
+Monotrichous: Single flagellum is present at one end.

 Lophotrichous: Cluster of flagella are present on one end.

 Peritrichous: Flagella are present all over the cell surface.

 |Primary staining||One drop of leifson’s stain is flooded over the smear|

 |Secondary staining||After that methylene blue is added, and allowed to stand for one minute|